mikeyms1/customer_banking/README.md

-# customer_banking
+# Customer Banking System
+## Tracks savings and CD balance and interest earned

-This program started with 4 files, Account.py, cd_account.py, customer_banking.py, and saving_account.py.
+This program started with 4 files, Account.py, cd_account.py, customer_banking.py, and saving_account.py, which can be downloaded [here.](https://static.bc-edx.com/ai/ail-v-1-0/m3/lms/starter/M3_Starter_Code.zip)

 The program prompts the users to enter the account balance, interest rate, and term for a savings account and a CD account.
 The interest earned and updated balance are presented to the user.